Commonly Asked Questions About Divorce in Illinois

 The cost of the family law case is directly related to how much the parties disagree.
-Some cases are more complicated than others, but the parties ability to come to an agreement on issues is what drives the cost among other variables.
+Some cases are more complicated than others, but the parties’ ability to come to an agreement on issues is what drives the cost among other variables.
 Many cases take several months if the parties have issues they cannot resolve themselves or after some negotiation.

 What is the definition of physical custody?